 This summer we’re welcoming back a 90s wardrobe staple: bucket hats!
-These practical hats were everywhere at one point and worn by both men and women.
+These practical hats were everywhere at one point and worn by both men and women, so with their fashionable return we’re adding one to our ever-growing library of free sewing patterns.

 We love discovering patterns that celebrate 90s nostalgia (like this how to make a scrunchie tutorial), so we were delighted to have a go at making our own funky bucket hats using this pattern.
 Bucket hats are lightweight and are great for protecting your face from the sun’s rays on scorching summer days, whether you’re chilling on the beach or heading for a picnic in the park.
 They’ve even featured in a recent episode of the Great British Sewing Bee.

 Why not whip up your own using some summery fabric?
 This pattern is designed for women, but could easily be adapted to fit a man.